 Now, admittedly, I haven’t found that mine does – but apparently, FlipBlet found that when people were wearing certain types of running gear, particularly compression gear, the original fabric could slip from side to side.

-This stops that happening.
+This stops that from happening.

 They also say it’s a good choice for those with a more hourglass figure who could find that the belt slipped upwards if they were wearing it around their hips.